This website uses cookies to ensure you get the best experience on our website. Learn more

 Burkina Faso

-Child survival – Encouraging parents to seek treatment for children with symptoms of malaria, pneumonia or diarrhoea, encouraging antenatal care attendance and promoting breastfeeding.
+Child survival – encouraging parents to seek treatment for children with symptoms of malaria, pneumonia or diarrhoea, encouraging antenatal care attendance and promoting breastfeeding.

-11.3 million people
+16.7 million people

 Science